Warnings: mild gore/horror.

 “He can’t breathe in there,” she said.

 She sounded winded.
-Though her grip was sure and her face set and determined, Wei Wuxian could see just how panicked she was, just how scared she must be of losing her most precious person again.
+Though her grip around the sword was sure and her face set and determined, Wei Wuxian could see just how panicked she was, just how scared she must be of losing her most precious person again.

 “Shijie, there’s no need,” he said, crossing the distance between them in a step and grabbing her wrist firmly.
 Shock made her halt for a second—Wei Wuxian had not touched her like this since before Yunmeng had burned.
 “I have a much quicker way of doing this.”